JWST ETC Creating a New Calculation

 Running the edited ETC calculation

-After all the above mentioned parameters have been set, the calculation is performed by clicking on the Calculate button.
+After all the above mentioned parameters have been set, the calculation is performed by clicking on the CALCULATE button.
 If the sources used in the newly created calculation are included in other existing calculations, then all of those calculations will be run simultaneously.
-If the user wants to delete a calculation, there is a Delete Calculation option available in the drop-down menu under Edit button at the topmost left corner.
+Once the calculation is completed the results may be viewed in the Images pane, Plots pane, and the Reports pane.
+If the user wants to delete a calculation, there is a Delete Calculation option available in the Copy/Delete drop-down menu in the top left corner.
 There is also an option to delete multiple calculations at once by choosing Delete Marked Calculations.
-Once the calculation is completed the results may be viewed in the Images pane, Plots pane, and the Reports pane.

 Go to the on-line JWST Exposure Time Calculator Tool